The Hidden Beaches Of The Great Ocean Road Australia

 To get there, you’ll need to go west from Cape Otway and hit the trail that will take you there.
 It’s about a 90-minute walk to this secluded beach, so make sure you take some snacks with you.

-This is another amazing hidden beach around the Great Ocean Road.
+This is another amazing hidden beach near the Great Ocean Road.

 It’s so off the beaten path, in fact, that you’ll want to make sure you pack a lunch since there’s no way to get anything to eat once you get there.

-Urquats Bluff Beach can be found near the town of Angel sea around the Great Ocean Road.
+Urquharts Bluff Beach can be found near the town of Anglesea around the Great Ocean Road.

-Once you arrive in the Angel sea a picnic on the beach.
+Once you arrive in Anglesea, you can enjoy that picnic on the beach.

 The collection of bluffs rise 20m to 50m skyward, and at their bases, there is a collection of 12 charming, exposed beaches that ooze a wild vibe with their rocky outcrops and impressive headlands.